-A Trafik is a kind of small shop found all over Vienna.
-As of December 31st, 2019, there were around 636 in the city.
-The term translates closest as tobacconist.
-And a Trafik does indeed stock a wide range of cigarettes and related goods.
+A Trafik is a kind of small shop found all over Austria.
+As of December 31st, 2020, Vienna had around 626.
+The term translates closest as tobacconist and a Trafik does indeed stock a wide range of cigarettes and related goods.

-- Good for newspapers, lottery tickets, cigarettes, some stamps and some transport tickets
+- Good for newspapers, magazines, lottery tickets, cigarettes, some stamps and some public transport tickets

 - See also: Shopping in Vienna

-Even the non-smokers might need to visit a Trafik during your stay.
-That’s because most of them (but not all) sell two of the key commodities for any self-respecting tourist: stamps and many of the simpler tickets for public transport.
+Even the non-smokers might wish to visit a Trafik during a trip, though.
+That’s because most of the locations (but not all) sell two key commodities for many tourists: stamps and some of the simpler tickets for public transport.

-Once you’ve seen a Trafik or three, you’ll soon learn how to recognize them.
-But there are two clues for those searching for their first one.
+Once you’ve seen a Trafik or three, you’ll soon learn how to recognize them from a distance.
+But there are two big clues for those searching for their first one.

-To start with, they very often have a cigarette machine outside their door and a small mobile poster display advertising the latest issue of a glossy magazine (a Trafik sells newspapers and magazines as well).
+To start with, they very often have a cigarette machine outside their door and a small mobile poster display advertising the latest issue of some glossy magazine.

-The Monopolverwaltung also manages regional coverage and minimal geographic competition between Trafiks, thereby helping ensure a decent livelihood for the licence owners and access to the Trafik’s products for as wide a number of customers as possible.
+The Monopolverwaltung also manages regional coverage and ensures minimal geographic competition between Trafiks.
+This helps secure both a better livelihood for the licence owners and access to the Trafik’s products for as wide a number of customers as possible.